 All district classroom teachers have attained an English Language Learner (ELL) authorization or a CLAD (Cross-Cultural Language and Academic Development) credential.
 In addition, two ELD teachers and ELD instructional aides support students in grades K-5, and an ELD teacher supports students in grades 6-8.

-Parents and interested community members are invited to attend our District English Language Acquisition Committee (DELAC) meetings!
+Parents and interested community members are invited to attend our District English Learner Advisory Committee (DELAC) meetings!
 Held 4-5 times per school year, the committee is headed by the Assistant Superintendent of Educational Services.
 Committee members include parent representatives, teachers, and administrative staff.
 Learn more about the DELAC committee and upcoming meetings at https://www.saratogausd.org/delac

 Grades Kindergarten Through 5th